Fathauer Lecture in Political Economy: Scott Page, University of Michigan

 Leonid Hurwicz Collegiate Professor of Complex Systems, Political Science and Economics

 The lecture takes place from 5:15 to 6:30 p.m., followed by a reception in McClelland Hall's Estes Atrium.

 At the University of Michigan, Professor Page teaches courses in modeling, game theory, microeconomics, institutional design and complex systems.
-He has received several honors, including the Guggenheim Fellowship in 2013, and was elected to the American Academy of Arts and Sciences in 2011.
-He has written and published several books relating to diversity and complexity in economics, including The Diversity Bonus: How Great Teams Pay off in the Knowledge Economy and The Difference.
+He has received several honors such as the Guggenheim Fellowship in 2013 and was elected to the American Academy of Arts and Sciences in 2011.
+He has written and published several books relating to diversity and complexity in economics such as The Diversity Bonus: How Great Teams Pay off in the Knowledge Economy and The Difference, among others.

 5:10 p.m. to 7:30 p.m.
 Feb.
 21, 2019